jzabroski/Home/Videos/Motivation/JordanPeterson/MoneyRiskTakingAndFinance/README.md

 # Risk Taking

 8 minutes.
 In the grips of the devil.
 Range in which something works, and then too much becomes negatively disruptive.

+End of video.
+One way to mitigate risk as a society.
+Don't be crooked.
+You can't eliminate risk, but by not being crooked, you can at least prevent systemic risk due to people cheating the system.